High Speed 2 Phase Two: High-speed Crewe hub (phase 2a)

+HS2 was planned to pass through Staffordshire and Cheshire.
+The line would have been tunnelled under the Crewe junction, bypassing the existing Crewe station.
+The HS2 line would have been linked to the West Coast Main Line via a grade-separated junction just south of Crewe, enabling "conventional compatible" trains exiting the high-speed line to call at Crewe station.
+In 2014, the chairman of HS2 advocated a dedicated hub station in Crewe.
+In November 2015, it was announced that the Crewe hub completion would be brought forward to 2027.
+In November 2017, the government and Network Rail supported a proposal to build the hub station on the existing station site, with a junction onto the West Coast Main Line north of the station.
+This would have enabled through-trains to bypass the station via a tunnel under the station, progressing directly onto the West Coast Main Line.

 In 2014 David Higgins, who was then chairman of High Speed Two (HS2) Limited, proposed an addition to phase two: a high-speed hub at Crewe to take advantage of, and have access to, the six classic lines radiating from the existing Crewe junction.
 Many more regions and cities would have overall superior journey times being accessed with a combination of HS2 and classic lines.
-The hub is a part of phase two, but Higgins proposed the hub and line from Birmingham to Crewe (phase 2a) should be constructed simultaneously with phase one.
+The hub was a part of phase two, but Higgins proposed the hub and line from Birmingham to Crewe (phase 2a) should be constructed simultaneously with phase one.

 Crewe is a major rail junction with six radiating classic lines from the junction to Scotland/Liverpool, Birmingham/London, Chester, Shrewsbury, Stoke and Manchester.
-The high-speed hub is to be sited to the south of the current Crewe station.
-The intention is for high-speed trains to run off the northbound HS2 line into the high-speed hub and out onto a number of classic lines without passing through the bottleneck of the existing Crewe station, keeping line speeds as fast as possible.
-A new high-speed rail station is proposed as a part of the hub.
+The high-speed hub was to be sited to the south of the current Crewe station.
+The intention was for high-speed trains to run off the northbound HS2 line into the high-speed hub and out onto a number of classic lines without passing through the bottleneck of the existing Crewe station, keeping line speeds as fast as possible.
+A new high-speed rail station was proposed as a part of the hub.

 On 17 July 2017, this was approved by the government.